The Login Dilemma: Shopping in the Age of Account Takeover

 Our survey results leave little room for ambiguity on one key factor: most online spending happens through store accounts.
 More than half of merchants say that account holders shop more often, and spend more per purchase, compared to customers who check out as guests.
 The overwhelming majority of customers, 81%, said that more than half of their online transactions happen at stores where they already have an account.

 Store accounts are much more than a service to customers; they are assets.
 Every time a customer opens an account with a merchant, their future expenditure prospect increases.
 The lifetime value of the shopper can double or triple when they open an account.
 But, like any other perk merchants offer their customers, accounts create a vulnerability.
 Customers are very aware of this threat, with the majority saying they are somewhat or very concerned about having their accounts compromised.
 Nearly 20% of consumers said they’ve had accounts compromised within the past year.

 How to protect your store from ATO attacks?

 The fundamental challenge to stopping ATOs is that merchants do not have enough information to work with at the login point to make a reliable decision.
 Simply comparing IP addresses and device fingerprints are not enough to make an accurate decision.

 So what can merchants do?
 The answer lies in mixing the right “cocktail” of data points.
 These can include IP geo data, behavioral analytics, and the input of a spoofing detection solution, to name a few.
 Many times, accurate login decisioning is the result of a comprehensive data-sharing program.
-For merchants who partner with an ATO fraud solution, it is vital to ensure that your provider aggregates data from other merchants because strong data networks can fill in the gaps in information.
+For merchants who partner with a vendor for account takeover prevention, it is vital to ensure that your provider aggregates data from other merchants because strong data networks can fill in the gaps in information.

 Download the Full Report